CDFI Impact

 Cumulative CDFI Impact

-In 2023, OFN members have provided $124 billion in cumulative financing in rural, urban, and Native communities.
-This financing has helped to create or maintain more than …
+Through 2024, OFN members have provided more than $136 billion in cumulative financing in rural, urban, and Native communities.
+This financing has helped to create or maintain nearly…

 OFN Publications